 In exchange for a one-time cash payment offered by the Company, certain current and former employees previously agreed to release the Company from all potential claims related to the matters alleged in the Mirasol lawsuit.
 The Company had recorded an accrual for these amounts at September 30, 2016 that was not material to the Company's results of operations, financial condition or cash flows, which had been recorded within Operating Expenses for the fiscal year ended September 30, 2016.
-On January 6, 2017, the Company and Mirasol agreed to a settlement of \$0.3 million with regards to all claims outstanding.
-During the three months ended December 31, 2016, the Company recorded an accrual of \$0.2 million within Operating Expenses related to the settlement.
+On January 6, 2017, the Company and Mirasol agreed to a class action settlement of \$0.3 million with regards to all outstanding claims.
+The parties have agreed to a formal settlement agreement, which will require approval by the Court.
+During the nine months ended June 30, 2017, the Company recorded an accrual of \$0.2 million within Operating Expenses related to the settlement.